-Water is half our earth and three-fourths of our being.
-It is so intimately connected to this life we live: It is not just a part of us, but is us-fundamentally.
-Honor and respect water, not just as the Mother of Tea, but also as the flow of your life, from rain and sky to mountains and ocean, and back to sky again.
+Water is half our Earth.
+It is so intimately connected to this life we live.
+It is not just a part of us, but is us-fundamentally.
+Honor and respect water, not just as the Mother of Tea, but also as the flow of your life, from rain and sky to mountains and ocean.
 Change flows like water.
-Water moves the way the Dao does, and so we can learn about infinity watching from the bank of a river.
+Water moves the way the Dao does, and so we can learn about Infinity watching from the bank of a river.